Travelling to Durham

 Durham is 264 miles from London, 187 miles from Birmingham, 125 miles from Edinburgh and 67 miles from York.

 There are several express coach services daily from most major cities.
 Durham is well served by both regional express services and the local bus network.
-From the city bus station - a short walk from the railway station - a bus service runs every 15 minutes past the Colleges on South Road.
+From Durham City Bus Station - a short walk from the Railway Station - a bus service runs every 15 minutes past the Colleges on South Road.

 Durham is 30 minutes' drive from Newcastle Airport and about 40 minutes from Durham Tees Valley.
 Both have regular domestic and international flights.
 Durham is linked to Newcastle Airport by rail and metro.
-Travellers into Durham Tees Valley can take advantage of the free Sky Express bus service that links the airport to Darlington railway station, with regular connections to Durham.
+Travellers into Durham Tees Valley can take the Arriva 12 bus service that links the airport to Darlington Railway Station, with regular connections to Durham.

 Scheduled ferry services link the River Tyne to The Netherlands.